BenaroyaResearch/Data_Carpentry_Workshop_2022/README.md

 **When and Where:**: The workshop will run for 4 mornings (9 – 12pm), June 13 to 16 and will be in person in 4N.
 Though we recognize the commitment of a 4 morning workshop, we ask attendees to attend all sessions as the curriculum is designed to progressively build upon skills from prior days.

-**Requirements:** Participants must bring a personal or BRI-provided laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed below).
+**Requirements:** Participants must bring a personal or BRI-provided laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that you have the ability to install software on.
+You should have a few specific software packages installed (listed below).
+For any questions regarding installing software please contact the BRI helpdesk.

-**Contact**: Please contact Charlie Quinn <CQuinn@benaroyaresearch.org> or Hannah DeBerg <HDeBerg@benaroyaresearch.org> to sign up for the workshop or for any questions regarding hardware/software required.
-Please contact Erin Witkop <EWitkop@benaroyaresearch.org> for any questions regarding the schedule, workshop goals, or curriculum.
+**Contact**: Please contact Erin Witkop <EWitkop@benaroyaresearch.org> for any questions regarding the schedule, workshop goals, or curriculum.

 ## Before the Workshop